UlisesFS-ISC/Lyrebird-Demo/README.md

 # Lyrebird demo
-Sample app for a Lyrebird based app, whose main purpose is to provide usrs the capability to communicate with Lyrebird APi, to create utterances, based on their profile voice.
+Sample app for a Lyrebird based app, whose main purpose is to provide users the capability to communicate with Lyrebird APi, to create utterances, based on their profile voice.

 ## Main features